Anselm of Canterbury: In England

 Following the Norman Conquest of England in 1066, devoted lords had given the abbey extensive lands across the Channel.
 Anselm occasionally visited to oversee the monastery's property, to wait upon his sovereign William I of England (formerly Duke William II of Normandy), and to visit Lanfranc, who had been installed as archbishop of Canterbury in 1070.
 He was respected by William I and the good impression he made while in Canterbury made him the favourite of its cathedral chapter as a future successor to Lanfranc.
 Instead, upon the archbishop's death in 1089, King William II—William Rufus or William the Red—refused the appointment of any successor and appropriated the see's lands and revenues for himself.
 Fearing the difficulties that would attend being named to the position in opposition to the king, Anselm avoided journeying to England during this time.
-The gravely ill Hugh, Earl of Chester, finally lured him over with three pressing messages in 1092, seeking advice on how best to handle the establishment of a new monastery at St Werburgh's.
-Hugh was recovered by the time of Anselm's arrival, but he was occupied four or five months by his assistance.
+The gravely ill Hugh, Earl of Chester, finally lured him over with three pressing messages in 1092, seeking advice on how best to handle the establishment of the new monastery of St Werburgh at Chester.
+Hugh had recovered by the time of Anselm's arrival, and Anselm was occupied four or five months organizing the new community.
 He then travelled to his former pupil Gilbert Crispin, abbot of Westminster, and waited, apparently delayed by the need to assemble the donors of Bec's new lands in order to obtain royal approval of the grants.